Interested in becoming an Editor-at-Large? Sign up!

 We highlight several kinds of content on dh+lib.
 Here is what we’re looking for in each:

 These are indispensable pieces, often a blog post or article, that will be most helpful to the dh+lib community.
 These pieces will offer original ideas and provide a critical analysis of the broader field of digital humanities or the role of libraries, archives, or museums in digital humanities work.
-Similarly, we are also looking for works of digital humanities scholarship – research that applies digital methodologies to questions in the humanities or applies critical methodologies to the relationship between the humanities and digital technology – with some consideration of libraries, archives, or museums.
+Similarly, we are also looking for works of digital humanities scholarship – research that applies digital methodologies to questions in the humanities or applies critical methodologies to the relationship between the humanities and digital technology, specifically with consideration of libraries, archives, or museums.

 We are interested in featuring new digital projects, both projects that focus on particular research questions and projects that bring particular collections into the digital space.